 Explained: What is Facebook?

 Facebook is the latest in a long line of what we now know as “social networking” websites.
-But what sets it apart from the competitiors, is its popularity.
-At last check, Facebook boasts over 1 billion active monthly users.
+But what sets it apart from the competitors, is its popularity.
+At last check, Facebook boasts over 2.23 billion active users.

 What is Facebook?